machine-transcreation/HILITE/README.md

 ```
 **Instructions**

 1. [Instructions](https://support.google.com/googleapi/answer/6158862?hl=en) for obtaining a Google API key.
 Ensure the Generative Language API is enabled to use Gemini 2.0 Flash.
+Place the API key in `GOOGLE_API_KEY=.`

 2. Place the .env file in the ```intent``` folder